AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 Because the location of the original request must be confirmed, the traffic of the Secure Testing service is not routed through a content distribution network like public Dynamic Media Image Server traffic.
 Requests to the Secure Testing service have a slightly higher latency compared to the public Dynamic Media Image Servers.

 Unpublished assets are immediately available from the Secure Testing services, without the need to publish.
-In this way, you can run a preview before assets are published to their public facing image server.
+In this way, you can run a preview before assets are published to their public facing Image Server.

 >[!NOTE]
 >
 >Secure Testing services use the Catalog Server that is configured with an internal publish context.
-Therefore, if your company is configured to publish to Secure Testing, any uploaded assets in Adobe Dynamic Media Classic immediately become available on Secure Testing services.
+Therefore, if your company is configured to publish to Secure Testing, any uploaded assets in Adobe Dynamic Media Classic are immediately available on Secure Testing services.
 This functionality is true regardless of whether the assets are marked for publish on upload.

 Secure Testing services currently support the following asset types and functionalities: